Picture “Shark Tank” with fairytale characters, and you’ve got the basic idea for Marathon High School’s newest show.

 The school’s fall productions tend to feature shorter shows, and “Dragon’s Lair” is no exception, with a run time of a little over an hour.
 But according to the seniors, it’s a prime opportunity for training in critical crew positions as younger members of the club learn the process of producing a show before a full-length musical hits the stage in the spring.
 Or, as Seligson put it, “Everyone’s training someone.”

-“Right now we have two seniors who know everything (tech-related) with Noah Powell and Caris Jimenez,” said student director Samantha Schofield.
+“Right now we have two seniors who know everything (tech-related) with Noah Howell and Caris Jimenez,” said student director Samantha Schofield.
 “They’re working really hard to train some middle schoolers so we have someone for years to pass on that knowledge.”

 “We’ll have kids who know what they’re doing, and then by musical season, we can do something huge and really leave a mark as seniors,” said Mertyris.
 “That’s our biggest thing right now.”